DomiKamu/OhmerPrems/docs/modules/FroeZe/Manual.md

 - REVerse pattern playback while REV. button is held, or via applied gate-voltage (held) on REV input jack (+2V min.).

-- PENDULum pattern playback: playing forward from step 1 to track's last ste (left to right), then reverse back until step 1, then forward again... like a pendumum or ping-pong.
-Via applied & held gate-voltage on PENDUL. input jack (+2V min.).
+- PENDULum pattern playback: playing forward from step 1 to track's last step (left to right), then reverse back until step 1, then forward again... like a pendumum or ping-pong.
+Via applied & held gate-voltage on PENDUL. input jack (minimum +2V).

 - Both REV and PENDUL. are usable together (non-loop).